alloba/book-of-hours-notes/books/The Rose of Hypatia.md

 ## Description
 The Rose of Hypatia

-A volume of collected teachings of the [[Sisterhood of the Knot]], that arcane-contemplative order that existed in all histories, but in some was very powerful indeed.
+A volume of collected teachings of the [[Sisterhood of the Triple Knot]], that arcane-contemplative order that existed in all histories, but in some was very powerful indeed.
 This was recorded by 'Hypatia', and dedicated to St Nympha.
 ### Partial Study Description

 ### Study Complete Description